vatesfr/xen-orchestra/docs/xosan_types.md

 That's why it's **very important to understand pros and cons** of each type.

-> On "top" of there 2 types, you can also deciding to spread all operations to multiple number of volumes.
+> On "top" of there 2 types, you can also decide to spread all operations to multiple number of volumes.
 This is called **distributed** mode.
 It's very similar to *RAID 0*, which can be placed on top of a *RAID 1* for example.
 We'll talk about it in the end of this guide.

 Here is those 2 types: